History of Manila: Historical battles

-The first two recorded battles in Manila occurred in 1365 in which Maharaja Hayam Wuruk invaded the kingdom of Selurong, followed by the subjugation of the Kingdom of Tondo by Sultan Bolkiah of Brunei caused moderate damage to the city.
-It was followed by another battle in 1571, wherein the conquistador Martin de Goiti arrived from Mexico to drive out the Muslim elite, and the city was razed to the ground.
+The first historically recorded battle in the region was the Battle of Manila in 1570, which led to the burning of Maynila and the annexation of the city by Miguel López de Legazpi under the Spanish crown before heading back to Panay for logistical purposes, leading to the rebuilding of Maynila by the Tagalogs.
+It was followed by another battle in 1571, wherein the conquistador Martín de Goiti arrived from Mexico to drive out the Muslim elite, and the city was razed to the ground.
 It explains the absence of any pre-Hispanic architecture in Manila.
-The battle of Manila in 1574, between Chinese pirate-warlord Limahong and Don Galo only produced minimal damage to Manila.
+The battle of Manila in 1574, between Chinese pirate-warlord Limahong and Spanish fopces only produced minimal damage to Manila.
+Folk tradition in Parañaque suggested that Dongalo was named after a figure known as Don Galo, who supposedly repelled Limahong out of the region.
+However the Spanish documents about Limahong do not mention any figure named Don Galo.

 After the battle and occupation of Manila by Britain in 1762, the city was pillaged for 40 hours.
 The next two consecutive battles for Manila; the battle in 1896 and the battle in 1898 did little damage to the city as whole.
 The battle of 1899, the first battle of the Philippine–American War, caused more than 200 Filipino casualties.

 During the battle of Manila in 1945 between the Japanese Empire and the Allied forces, some 100,000 to 500,000 of Manila's civilians were killed by the Japanese troops in Manila massacre.
 The whole city was devastated, erasing its cultural and historic identity, including the destruction of the walled city of Intramuros.
 Reconstruction of the city took place afterwards, with some of Manila's landmarks restored.